Socialite: Word history

 The word socialite is first attested in 1909 in a Tennessee newspaper.
-It was popularized by Time magazine in the 1920s.
+It became popular by use in Time magazine in the 1920s.

 United Kingdom

 Historically, most socialites in the United Kingdom were from the families of the aristocracy and landed gentry.
 Many socialites also had close familial or personal relationships to the British royal family.

-Notable examples of British socialites are, Beau Brummell, Lord Alvanley, the Marchioness of Londonderry, Daisy, Princess of Pless, Lady Diana Cooper, Mary Constance Wyndham, Lady Ursula d'Abo, Margaret Greville, Annabelle Neilson and the Mitford sisters.
+Notable examples of British socialites are Beau Brummell, Lord Alvanley, the Marchioness of Londonderry, Daisy, Princess of Pless, Lady Diana Cooper, Mary Constance Wyndham, Lady Ursula d'Abo, Margaret Greville, Annabelle Neilson and the Mitford sisters.
 Since the 1960s, socialites have been drawn from a wider section of society, closer to the American model, with many socialites coming from families in business or from the world of celebrity.
 Despite this, the notion of the Sloane Ranger still emphasises many socialites' connections to Britain's ruling class.
 The Royal Borough of Kensington and Chelsea is widely regarded as the home of socialite activity in the UK.
 The television show Made in Chelsea has explored the lives of young socialites living in London in the 21st century.